Provisional Patent Applications & Their Legal Impact

 A provisional patent application does not give you a provisional patent.
-Instead, it stops the clock with regard to statutory bars, and you get a placeholder that allows you to lay claim to the initial filing date for purposes of showing your priority date for a utility patent.
+Instead, it stops the clock with regard to statutory bars, and you get a placeholder that allows you to lay claim to the initial filing date for purposes of showing your priority date for a patent.
 It also means you can write “patent pending” on a prototype and show it to others without losing your patent rights.
-You get a year from the date a provisional patent application is granted to develop your product and get more market information in order to figure out whether it is worth getting a utility or non-provisional patent.
+You get a year from the date a provisional patent application is granted to develop your product and get more market information to determine whether it is worth getting a non-provisional patent.

 How to File for a Provisional Patent Application